RNAcentral/rnacentral-sequence-search-embed/README.md

 parameter                   | description                                                                       |
 ----------------------------|-----------------------------------------------------------------------------------|
 fixCss                      | fix the CSS.
 Use *"fixCss": "true"* if the button sizes are different             |
+urlWithJobId                | Use *"urlWithJobId": "true"* to show the jobId as a parameter in the URL&ast;     |
 linkColor                   | change the color of the links                                                     |
 h3Color                     | change the color of the `Similar sequences` and `Rfam classification` text        |
 h3Size                      | change the size of the `Similar sequences` and `Rfam classification` text         |